RayceRossum/dsci-521-blog/_posts/2018-9-12-Relating-to-Relational-Databases.md

   Did you notice that two of our customers have the same address? (id: 1 and id: 3).

   Data overlap is when a dataset holds the exact same data multiple times.
 In a larger dataset we could have significant amounts of data overlap.
-Even with recent advances in data storage, we're a new startup and we can barely afford coffee for the development staff, let alone the AWS(link to aws) fees for storing data unncessarily!
+Even with recent advances in data storage, we're a new startup and we can barely afford coffee for the development staff, let alone the [AWS](https://aws.amazon.com "AWS") fees for storing data unncessarily!

   How do you think we could solve that problem?